• Skip to primary navigation

 plant-based cookbook The creative Kitchen

-The Creative Kitchen by Stephanie Hafferty is not just a cookbook, it includes seasonal plant-based recipes for meals, drinks, garden, and self-care.
+The Creative Kitchen by Stephanie Hafferty is not just a cookbook; it includes seasonal plant-based recipes for meals, drinks, gardening, and self-care.

-I love the seasonal approach to making meals and the fact that Stephanie Hafferty is not just a cook, but also a gardener.
+I love the seasonal approach to making meals and that Stephanie Hafferty is not just a cook but also a gardener.
 Her recipes come from the garden into the kitchen.

 Read More